- Chasing Comets: Wednesday, 2015-01-14, 18:00 UK time

 Highlighted Mission: The Planck Mission

-Inquiry Activities: Olber’s Paradox, Balloon Demo (expanding wavelengths), expansion simulator
+Inquiry Activities: Olber’s Paradox, Balloon Demo (expanding wavelengths), expansion simulator - Observing the Ecliptic: Wednesday, 2015-09-09, 18:00 UK time

 The Sun and all the planets are confined to a narrow region of the sky called the ecliptic.
 In this region, they all pass through a set of constellations known as the Zodiac.
 Astronomy and Astrology treat these constellations very differently.
 In this Hangout, we will learn what the Zodiac is according to science!